-When you try to resize the FAT32 partition in Disk Management, you may find the "Extend Volume" option is grayed out, making it impossible to increase the size of the FAT32 partition.
-That's because FAT32 has a maximum partition size of 32 GB and a 4 GB limit on file sizes.
-Thus, it can't be extended once a partition is formed as FAT32.
-Command Prompt will not support resizing the FAT32 partition.
+In Disk Management, the "Extend Volume" option is greyed out for FAT32 partitions because FAT32 has a maximum partition size of 32 GB and a 4 GB file size limit, making it impossible to resize once a partition is formed.
+Command Prompt also cannot support resizing FAT32 partitions.

-In this case, you have two options: one is to convert FAT32 to NTFS and resize the NTFS partition, and another one is to use a third-party partition manager.
-However, the conversion between two file systems is troublesome and potentially losing data.
-Thus, I highly recommend Qiling Disk Master, which can break the FAT32 file system's limits and let you extend or shrink the FAT32 partition without losing data.
+You can either convert FAT32 to NTFS and resize the NTFS partition, or use a third-party partition manager like Qiling Disk Master, which can extend or shrink the FAT32 partition without losing data.

-Note: If you already have enough unallocated space next to the system partition, skip to step 2.
+Note: If you already have enough unallocated space next to the system partition, you can skip to step 2.
+This means you have a contiguous block of free space that can be used to create a new partition, which can then be used for the installation of a new operating system.

 Step 1.
 Shrink another partition to create unallocated space.

 Step 2.
-Right-click on the FAT32 partition to select "Resize/Move" and drag the target partition's end into the unallocated space to extend the partition.
+To extend the target partition, right-click on the FAT32 partition, select "Resize/Move", and then drag the partition's end into the unallocated space.

 Step 3.
 Keep all changes by clicking "Proceed" button.